 3. Slow lens Vs Fast Lens

 Fast lenses are effective in low light conditions.
-A fast lens will give you one or two additional stops of light, which helps you to choose a lower ISO value in low light.
-So the image will have fewer grains.
+A fast lens will give you one or two additional stops of light, which helps you to photograph subjects at lower ISO values in low light.
+Thus, the image will have fewer grains.

 4. Weight of Lens

 So, go for prime only if you can manage its weight along with the camera.
-Nowadays, Camera manufacturers are focussing on reducing the Camera lens weight.
+Nowadays, camera manufacturers are focussing on reducing the camera lens weight.

 5. Handheld Vs Tripod

-Certain photographers take photos handheld whereas others use tripods or monopods.
-Photographers using tripod can go for the heavier telephoto prime lenses.
-I recommend using telephoto zoom lenses or lightweight prime lenses like the 300mm f4 from Canon for handheld bird photography.
+Photographers using a tripod can go for the heavier telephoto prime lenses.
+I recommend using telephoto zoom lenses or lightweight prime lenses like the 300mm f4 for handheld bird photography.

 6. Are you Planning to use a Teleconverter

-If you are planning to use a Teleconverter along with your lens, then go for a prime lens.
 If you use a teleconverter with a zoom lens, the picture quality will not be good.
-I recommend using teleconverters with your telephoto prime lenses if you are photographing birds with a full-frame camera.
+I recommend using teleconverters with your telephoto prime lenses if you photograph birds with a full-frame camera.

 Only certain crosshair and double cross-hair focusing sensors will work when you plug in a teleconverter.
-So, you need to check which all focusing points will work when you use the teleconverter with your camera.
+So, you need to check with all the focusing points to know which will work with your camera.

 7. Third Party compatible Camera Lens for Bird Photography

-There are certain telephoto zoom lenses from third-party vendors like Sigma and Tamron which offers similar quality.
+There are certain telephoto zoom lenses from third-party vendors like Sigma and Tamron that offers similar image quality.
 The only thing to double-check here is that you order the correct mount (Canon/ Nikon/ Sony mount).

 8. Photographing Large Birds Vs Small Birds

-If you are interested in photographing large and small birds then you will need a focal length greater than 500mm.
+If you are interested in photographing large and small birds, you will need a focal length greater than 500mm.
 You can either make use of a teleconverter to increase the focal length.
 The other option is to go for a 600mm or 800mm focal length.

-9. Full Frame Camera Vs Half Frame Camera
+9. Full Frame Vs APS-C Camera

 The sensor size of your camera also needs to be considered before buying a camera lens for bird photography.
 If you are using a half-frame camera body then you will get an additional crop factor benefit for focal length.

-For a Nikon Crop body, the crop factor is 1.4.
-So the effective focal length would be 700mm.
-So, using a half-frame camera body gives you the benefit of higher focal length, hence more range.
+Thus, using an APS-C camera body gives you the benefit of higher focal length, hence more range.
 But this comes at a price of lower image quality when compared to full-frame camera bodies.